Insaneetii/BetterDiscordShit/README.md

 # BetterDiscordShit
-For my discord plugin bulshit
+For my discord plugin bullshit

 # NoAFK
 No-AFK is a better discord plugin that prevents you from going idle by changing your status to "online" every 10 seconds